childsj3ATWIT/CloudFinal/README.md

 ### Step 2: Build and launch all services
 - Change Directory into the CloudProject folder using "cd CloudProject/"
-- pip install -r requirements.txt
+- pip install -r requirements.txt or pip3 install -r requirements.txt
 - docker compose up --build

 This launches: